How to Use Navigation Keys in Excel (6 Examples with Shortcuts)

 Navigating within Excel Cells using arrow keys

-Now, imagine a situation where you have hundreds of rows in your dataset, and you need to jump from the first to the last row.
-Fortunately, Excel’s plethora of shortcuts has you covered so, let’s navigate from the top to the bottom row in the blink of an eye!
+Imagine a situation where you have hundreds of rows in your dataset, and you need to jump from the first to the last row.

-Additionally, we can navigate across a selection of cells using the keys listed in the table below.
+Additionally, you can navigate across a selection of cells using the keys listed in the table below:

 Keys Action